panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 ## 1. React.memo()

-When deciding to update DOM, React first renders your component, then compares the result with the previous render result.
+When deciding to update DOM, React first renders your component, then compares the result with the previous render.
 If the render results are different, React updates the DOM.

 Current vs previous render results comparison is fast.
 But you can *speed up* the process under some circumstances.